-Our Broad Street Veterinary Hospital veterinary team provides preventative and restorative veterinary dental care and surgery to dogs and cats.
+Our Broad Street Veterinary Hospital veterinary team provides preventive and restorative pet dental care and surgery to dogs and cats.

 Comprehensive Pet Dental Care

-Routine dental health care is a key component of cats and dogs' oral and overall health and well-being.
-Unfortunately, however, most pets don't receive the oral hygiene and care they need to keep their gums and teeth healthy.
+Routine dental health care is a key component of a pet's oral and overall health and well-being.
+Unfortunately, most cats and dogs don't receive the oral hygiene and care they need to keep their gums and teeth healthy.

-At our veterinary hospital, we provide comprehensive dental care to Richmond pets, from dental cleanings and polishing to exams surgeries and dental x-rays.
+At our veterinary hospital, we provide comprehensive dental care to Richmond pets, including dental cleanings and polishing, exams, surgeries, and dental X-rays.